Feastio

 Bavarian peach pie at The Auslander

-One night in Fredericksburg, Kel wanted to walk down Main Street to The Auslander, a Germany-American restaurant she'd been to, for dessert.
+One night in Fredericksburg, Kel wanted to walk down Main Street to The Auslander, a German-American restaurant she'd been to, for dessert.
+Once there, we had one thing on our mind: peaches!

-At first glance, it appeared basic—whipped cream and a few slices of Texas Hill Country peaches atop a custardy filling.
+So, we ordered the Bavarian peach pie, served in a small white ramekin.
+At first glance, it appeared basic-whipped cream and a few slices of Texas Hill Country peaches atop a custardy filling.
+However, we discovered a crumbly crust at the bottom, adding texture.
+It was surprisingly delicious.
+323 E Main St, Fredericksburg, TX, Tripadvisor

 Related: Best Restaurants in Fredericksburg